unicorncoderforever/AndroidKaraoke/README.md

 # Android Audio Karaoke Recording SDK
-## A Karaoke Recording SDK (try to remove the vocals from mp3, mp4 files to an extent and record your voice with the song)
+## A Karaoke Recording SDK (tries to remove the vocals from mp3, mp4 files to an extent and record your voice with the song)
 As I love singing, and found these karaoke applications charging bomb for using their songs.It really pushed me to have inhouse application where I can sing unlimited song without paying anyone or watching ads for hours.

 ### Features